History of the University of Chicago: Campus establishment and early governance

+Institutional succession

-The University of Chicago replaced the defunct institution of the same name; to avoid confusion, it was legally renamed the Old University of Chicago.
+The University of Chicago replaced the defunct institution of the same name, which was legally renamed the Old University of Chicago to avoid confusion.
 Graduates of the Old Chicago University were later included in the ranks of the alumni of the University of Chicago.

+Founding in the research university tradition

 The university's founding was part of a wave of research university foundings that started with Cornell University (1865) and Johns Hopkins University (1876), emulating the research-oriented German universities such as the Humboldt University of Berlin.
 Incorporated in 1890, the university dates its founding to July 1, 1891, when William Rainey Harper became its first president.
 The first classes were held on October 1, 1892, with an enrollment of 594 men and women and a faculty of 120, including eight former college presidents.

+Location, national context, and founding ideals

 Westward migration, population growth, and industrialization had led to an increasing need for elite schools away from the East Coast, especially schools that would focus on issues vital to national development.
 Rockefeller ultimately chose Chicago.
 His choice reflected his strong desire to realize Thomas Jefferson's dream of a natural meritocracy's rise to prominence, determined by talent rather than familial heritage.
-Rockefeller's early fiscal emphasis on the physics department showed his pragmatic, yet deeply intellectual, desires for the school.
+Rockefeller's early fiscal emphasis on the physics department showed his pragmatic desires for the school.

 Ryerson Physical Laboratory, located on the Main Quadrangles.